yodle/smidje/README.md

 # smidje

-A little library for cljs testing and mocking
+A little library for cljs testing and mocking inspired by [Midje](https://github.com/marick/Midje)

 ## Build Status